• Overview

 • Circular Food Futures

-The Global Alliance on Circular Economy and Resource Efficiency (GACERE), the Circular Economy Coalition for Latin America and the Caribbean (LAC CEC), and the African Circular Economy Alliance (ACEA) are hosting an Accelerator Session as part of the World Circular Economy Forum 2025:
+The Global Alliance on Circular Economy and Resource Efficiency (GACERE), the Circular Economy Coalition for Latin America and the Caribbean (LAC CEC), and the African Circular Economy Alliance (ACEA) hosted an Accelerator Session as part of the World Circular Economy Forum 2025:

 Circular Economy Policies: Connecting Regions, Sharing Solutions.